 Using Google to research a person is an art and a science and Kalicube Pro covers both.
 When using Google to dig out every important page to build the prioritise analysis and report on a digital ecosystem for a person, there is a vast amount to consider: location, device, personalisation, qualifier words, search modifiers, page type, result type, ambiguity, misunderstanding, historical results, prioritisation … the list is loooooong.

-This is where the Kalicube Pro platform comes in:
+This is where the Kalicube Pro changes the game for you:

 - It automates this tedious work